Marthym/curriculum-vitae/README.md

 # About
-Latest version of my CV.
+Please find in the releases the latest version of my CV.

+## Orerequisites
-Need XelateX for build
+* XelateX

 ## Build